MA – Speech & Hearing Sciences – Washington State University – 2004

 BA – Psychology & Linguistics – University of Winnipeg – 2001

 Andrea's clinical area of interest is working with adults with neurogenic communication disorders, primarily caused by stroke or brain injury.
 She is a founding member of the Alberta Aphasia Camp, in partnership with March of Dimes Canada, and remains the coordinator for the camp.
-She is also highly interested in client-centred care and clinical supervision of new clinicians.
+She is also highly interested in client-centred care, clinical supervision of new clinicians, and providing experiential learning opportunities for her students.
 She is an affiliate of Aphasia Access.